CentOSLinuxTutorials

 ntop_logo

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you the step-by-step installation Ntopng on CentOS 7.
+I will show you the step-by-step installation of Ntopng on CentOS 7.

 Prerequisites